apple-fritter/weechat.youtube-info/README.md

 This WeeChat script fetches YouTube video information from URLs shared in a channel and posts the extracted details back to the channel.
 It uses `curl` to fetch the webpage content, extracts the video's title, author, and duration using regex, and presents the information in a clean format.

-> This repository is deprecated and will not receive new commits after 16 May, 2023.
+> This repository is deprecated and will not receive new commits after 16 May, 2023, absent changes to the IRC Meta section.
 Please visit [weechat.youtube-info](https://github.com/apple-fritter/weechat.youtube-api), instead.

 ## Requirements